cdmandrews/cdmandrews.github.io/5362/project-3.md

 Extend the work in your annotated bibliography and research by making a **digital, multimodal project that uses digital rhetoric as an organizing and interpretive principle**.
 Your project might be:

-- an expressive digital object that enacts the theories and frameworks we have studied,
+- an expressive digital object that enacts the theories and scholarship we have studied,

+- a project that uses digital rhetoric scholarship to contextualize and expand on your work for your online presence project,

 - an extended research and critical analysis of the localized digital writing practice and/or culture from your annotated bibliography (considering human subjects research rules or permissions),

 - a critical interface analysis of the interfaces or IPI templates of your choice, working from concepts in our course readings to develop a framework for analysis that is mindful of circulation, distribution, and delivery as core components of rhetorical ecologies,

-- an analysis in which you explore questions developed out of the theories and frameworks we have studied,
+- an analysis in which you explore questions developed out of the theories and scholarship we have studied,

 - a project growing out of lines of inquiry inspired across multiple courses this semester (e.g. extending work you’re doing in Dr. F-D’s Online Language course)

 You might create a digital map or timeline, curate a digital archive, draft a proposal and IRB for a larger study, code a short video game, write a digital poetry exhibition or interactive piece of fiction, create a scholarly webtext, and so forth.